 BombBomb: Give Your Brand a Voice

 Getting noticed.
 It’s the constant thorn in the marketer’s side.
-Brands must figure out how to rise above the noise of thousands of channels, entertainment, and marketing messages of other companies.
+Brands must figure out how to rise above the noise of the thousands of channels, entertainment, and marketing messages of other companies.
 So what’s the trick?
 How are brands using podcasts to do this?

 First, you have to look at who consumers listen to most: their friends and family.
-If you can relate to listeners on a personal level and give a voice to your brand through the voices of your podcast hosts, people will be more likely to listen and take action.
+If you can relate to listeners on a personal level and give a voice to your brand through the voices of your podcast hosts and guests, people will be more likely to listen and take action.

-“If someone is connected to five BombBomb team members on LinkedIn, they know a lot more about us than they would ever learn from following BombBomb on LinkedIn,” says Ethan Beute, Chief Evangelist at BombBomb.
-“This idea of the personal brand as the face and the personality [of the company]...it’s so much more open, it’s guard-down, it’s just conversational.”
+“If someone is connected to five BombBomb team members on LinkedIn, they know a lot more about us than they would ever learn from following BombBomb on LinkedIn,” Ethan Beute, Chief Evangelist at BombBomb, says.
+“This idea of the personal brand as the face and the personality [of the company]... it’s so much more open, it’s guard-down, it’s just conversational.”

-If you have a branded podcast or are thinking about starting one, don’t anticipate a “quick win” just to compete with the efforts of other companies.
-As complex and nuanced as brands are, developing a strategy that identifies all facets of your podcast before you begin will set you up for greater, more rewarding success in the future.
-If there’s anything you can glean from these five industry gurus, it’s this: podcasts hold major potential for your brand.
+If you have a branded podcast or are thinking about starting one, don’t anticipate a “quick win” just to compete with other companies who are also podcasting.
+As complex and nuanced as brands are, developing a strategy that identifies all facets of your podcast strategy before you begin will set you up for greater, more rewarding success in the future.
+If there’s anything you can glean from these five industry gurus, it’s this: podcasts hold major growth potential for your brand.